Malav-P/Neural_Network_C/README.md

 # Overview

 The files [nn_header.h](./nn_header.h) and [nn_functions.c](./nn_functions.c) contain all the necessary files to create and train a neural network.
 Please be aware that this code is not optimized for speed or size, it is still a work in progress.
+Criticisms/requests for better implementation of any part of this repository is welcome.

 # Walkthrough of the Repository